awesomemotive/one-click-demo-import/docs/import-problems.md

 `add_filter( 'pt-ocdi/regenerate_thumbnails_in_content_import', '__return_false' );`

+If the import is complete and you used the above solution, please install this plugin: https://wordpress.org/plugins/regenerate-thumbnails/ and run it in Tools -> Regen.
+Thumbnails.
+This will then create the smaller versions of images, that we skipped in the import.

 After the import, you should remove the added code from the functions.php file.

 ### Check your server settings ###